-A similar structural loss is observed in the NIWM population at high temperatures, exhibiting a lower tetrahedrality than the IWM population (see Table S4).
-This is connected with the fact that at high temperatures water loses much of its tetrahedral geometry and a fifth water molecule increases the number of ways in which a tetrahedron can be formed(46).
+A similar structural loss is observed in bulk water for the NIWM population, at high temperatures, exhibiting a lower tetrahedrality than the IWM population (see Table S4).
+This is connected with the fact that at high temperatures water loses much of its tetrahedral geometry and an interstitial water molecule increases the number of ways in which a tetrahedron can form51.
 Figure 5(d) shows the temperature dependence of the fraction of water molecules with 4MWN.
 This is larger for the smaller solutes, consistent with the fact that the HB network of water is less perturbed upon dissolution of a small solute.

-The observed tetrahedral enhancement leads to the formation of stronger HBs, especially with the third and fourth nearest water neighbors, as shown in Fig. 6; similar results were recently found by one of the authors for aromatic solutes(17).
+The observed tetrahedral enhancement leads to the formation of stronger HBs, especially with the third and fourth nearest water neighbors, as shown in Fig. 6; similar results were recently found by one of the authors for aromatic solutes22.
 Notice that the L4WN population exhibits the stronger HB, with the nearest neighbor.
 However, pair interactions with the third nearest neighbor are already weaker than in the in the bulk, even at room T, among this water population.
+This is expected, since the third water neighbor already appears at an average distance, longer than that found in bulk water22.